-- Output: A distributed data cube, C, distributed RCUBE index, I. - 1: Using the parallel ROLAP data cube generation algorithms from [3] or [4, 5] generate the distributed data cube, C. - 2: Using parallel sample sort [13], order each groupby v of C in Hilbert order and stripe the result across the processors in a round-robin fashion such that each of the p processors receives a stripe of size $\lceil \frac{n}{p} \rceil$, where n is the number of records in v. - 3: Each processor P_i , independently and in parallel, performs the following for each local data stripe for a group-by v: For a disk block size of mrecords, and a local record count k for the groupby v, associate a bounding box with each of the $\lceil \frac{k}{m} \rceil$ blocks in the stripe.
+Output: A distributed data cube, C, distributed RCUBE index, I.

+- 1. Using the parallel ROLAP data cube generation algorithms from (Chen, 2004) or (Dehne, 2001) generate the distributed data cube, C. - 2.
+Using parallel sample sort (Li, 1993), order each group-by v of C in Hilbert order and stripe the result across the processors in a round-robin fashion such that each of the p processors receives a stripe of size $\lceil n/p \rceil$, where n is the number of records in v. - 3.
+Each processor P_i, independently and in parallel, performs the following for each local data stripe for a group-by v: For a disk block size of m records, and a local record count k for the group-by v, associate a bounding box with each of the [k/m] blocks in the stripe.
 Using these blocks as the base (for the leaves), build the packed R-tree in the usual bottom-up fashion.
 Write the disk blocks representing the R-tree to disk in level ordering, starting with the block representing the root.

 Algorithm 1 presents an outline of our distributed RCUBE index generation method.
 Much of the communication complexity of the algorithm is associated with Step 2 which we will now discuss in more detail.
-In Step 1, the distributed data cube was generated using the parallel ROLAP data cube generation algorithms from [3] or [4, 5].
-Note that, in [4, 5] every group-by generated is entirely stored on one single processor, whereas in [3] every group-by is distributed evenly across the p processors.
+In Step 1, the distributed data cube was generated using the parallel ROLAP data cube generation algorithms from (Chen, 2004) or (Dehne, 2001).
+Note that, in (Dehne, 2001) every group-by generated is entirely stored on one single processor, whereas in (Chen, 2004) every group-by is distributed evenly across the p processors.
 This implies different sort criteria for these two cases.
-The computation of the comparison function for the global sort ordering is a non trivial combination of the Hilbert curve comparison function (in our implementation, we use code from [14]) and a comparison function representing round robin disk striping.
+The computation of the comparison function for the global sort ordering is a non trivial combination of the Hilbert curve comparison function representing round robin disk striping.
 Furthermore, we do not wish to execute a separate sort for each group-by, which could result in up to 2^d sort operations.
 Instead, we combine the comparison functions for all group-bys into one single global sort operation.
-As a result, we can implement Step 2 with only two hrelation (MPI_AllToAllv) operations.
+As a result, we can implement Step 2 with only two h-relation (MPI_AllToAllv) operations.

-2.2 Updating the Distributed RCUBE
+Updating the Distributed RCUBE